jordoh/ComfyUI-Deepface/README.md

 to the faces in the reference images less than or equal to the specified threshold.
 Output images are sorted by average distance to the reference image faces (nearest first).

+Both inputs accept image batches.

 - Outputs:
   - `verified_images` images that contain faces below the threshold, sorted from smallest distance to largest
   - `verified_image_distances` numbers of the average distance from the input image face to each reference image face
+  - `verified_image_verified_ratios` the ratio of reference images that deepface marks as "verified" to the total number of reference images.
+As far as I can tell, deepface sets "verified" to true for distances under 0.3, but this might vary per detector.
   - `rejected_images` images that contain faces above (or equal to) the threshold value for distance, sorted from smallest distance to largest
   - `rejected_image_distances` numbers of the average distance from the input image face to each reference image face
+  - `rejected_image_verified_ratios` the ratio of reference images that deepface marks as "verified" to the total number of reference images.
+As far as I can tell, deepface sets "verified" to true for distances under 0.3, but this might vary per detector.

 ![verify workflow](./workflows/verify.png)